 "You are the devil!" she screams at him.

 To this Sam has the gall to reply, "I am a feminist!"
 And with that, he believes he's scored the last word.

 Luckily for Emily the family's housekeeper Maggie (Darlene Hunt) retrieves Emily's poems from Sam's bag while he's bloviating at the poet, so all is well.

 Steinfeld and Smith use "Dickinson" to reconsider the poet's association with introversion, oddity and even a presumed rigidity by inserting modern flourishes like that "feminist" line where it suits the moment, and where we have a chance to better relate through humor.

-But where Emily's face-off with Sam a reclamation of her power by way of a retreat to what he tells his is the "empire" in her mind, the Emily-Sue pairing curves around the obstacles standing in their way.
+But where Emily's face-off with Sam becomes a reclamation of her power, by way of a retreat to what she tells him is the "empire" in her mind, the Emily-Sue pairing curves around the obstacles standing in their way.

 Sue and Emily steal kisses in the first season before Sue marries Emily's brother Austin (Adrian Enscoe), but Sue could have easily put that aside along with all things childish.
 But the love scene they share in this last episode is entirely adult in nature without being explicit.
 The coupling is mostly implied, portrayed as a buffet of sweets and a shared milky bath with flower petals floating on the surface; it is sensual and erotic without being more visually explicit than showing a kiss.

 Of course, this interlude also is an entryway to more tensions and worries next season, but that's off in the distance somewhere.
 In the here and now they're taking what power they have to be honest and real with each other, about each other.
 Greater than its arousing imagery, it is this implication that holds the most potential.